andrewboy/SearchBox/README.md

 }
 ```

-### Use Models' realtions in the fast and easy way
+### Use Models' realtions with the fast and easy way

 when you want to reach the models' relations, the you have to define like this